wakatime/wakatime-blog/posts/23-how-to-scale-ssl-with-haproxy-and-nginx.md

 ### Proxying TCP instead of HTTP

 The solution is to proxy TCP instead of HTTP.
-This way the load balancer no longer terminates SSL, but passes the TCP connection on to your app servers unmodified.
+The load balancer no longer terminates SSL, it just passes the TCP connection on to your app servers unmodified.

 Let's say you have two nginx app servers `10.0.0.11` and `10.0.0.12` and one haproxy load balancer `10.0.0.10`.
 First, [install haproxy][install haproxy].